Investigating the Design-Science Connection in a multi-week Engineering Design (ED)-based introductory physics laboratory task: Acknowledgments

-We gratefully acknowledge the insightful and encouraging comments of anonymous referees on our earlier publications, which contributed to what we believe is a more coherent, detailed, and well-structured paper.
+We sincerely thank the anonymous referees for their insightful and encouraging comments on both our earlier publications and this article.
+Their feedback has significantly contributed to making this paper more coherent, detailed, and well-structured.
 We owe our gratitude to all the authors referenced, for they provided us with innumerable moments of much needed inspiration.
-ChatGPT-4o was employed by the lead author only to `wordsmith' passages, and as a `learning partner', but not for any data analysis.
+ChatGPT-4o, MS Copilot, and Perplexity AI were employed by the lead author only to `wordsmith' passages, and as a `learning partner', but not for any data analysis.
 A special thanks to Dr. Amogh Sirnoorkar and Winter Allen for their insights in the preparation of this manuscript.
-The lead author takes full responsibility for any errors and omissions.
+The lead author assumes full responsibility for any errors and omissions.

 This work is supported in part by U.S. National Science Foundation grant DUE-2021389.
-Opinions expressed are of the authors and not of the Foundation.
+The opinions expressed are those of the authors and not of the Foundation.

 \onecolumngrid

 \onecolumngrid